 Although they were in exiles, submitting to an authoritarian power that wanted to deprive them of their right to exist, and facing the instrumentalization of an idolatrous worship, Daniel and his friends were not discouraged.
 They had taken the staunch decision to place God First in their lives.
-Later, they used every opportunity to glorify God by their faithful service, refusing all kinds of compromise or disobedience to God's orders. and even risking their lives.
-Yet they submitted to the authorities established by God.
+Later, they used every opportunity to glorify God by their faithful service, refusing all kinds of compromise or disobedience to God's orders, and even risking their lives.
+Yet they remained submitted to the authorities established by God.
 Daniel and his friends exemplify the life of any Christian citizen.
-I therefore challenge you to commit yourselves to make God First (GF) in everything and in every circumstance!
+The testimony of their behavior, as people of influence of ancient times, is still instructive for the leaders who discover the divine truth, as Nebuchadnezzar did.
+I therefore challenge you to commit yourselves to make God first (GF) in everything and in every circumstance!